mmeapple/Research-Guide/README.md

 Your first paragraph(s) should attract the attention of the readers, showing them why your research topic is important.
 Some attributes here are:

 a.
 Big issue, specific angle: This is the big problem, here is this aspect of the problem (that your research tackles)

-a.
+b.
 Big puzzle: There is no single explanation of the problem (you will address that)

-a.
+c.
 Major policy implemented: Here is the issue and the policy implemented (you will test if if worked)

-a.
+d.
 Controversial debate: some argue X, others argue Y

 ### 2. Research Question

 After the issue has been introduced, you need to clearly state your research question; tell the reader what does the paper researches.
 Some words that may work here are:

 a.
 I (We) focus on

 b.
 This paper asks whether

 c.
 In this paper, ...

 d.
 Given the gaps in knoweldge, this paper ...

 e.
 This paper investigates

 ### 3. Antecedents (Optional section)